 All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-The UK is entirely too familiar with alcoholism, due largely to a strong drive for social drinking.
+The UK is entirely too familiar with alcoholism and binge drinking, due largely to a strong drive for social drinking.

-If you are suffering from addiction, whether to alcohol or any other substance, Rehab 4 Alcoholism is here to help.
+If you are suffering from addiction, whether to alcohol or any other substance, Rehab 4 Alcoholism is here to help through excellent person-centered care and treatments.

 Our expert advisers will match you with rehabs in Cambridgeshire, providing you with all the information you need to take the first step towards achieving sobriety.